fluent/fluent-logger-python/README.rst

     sender.setup('app', host='host', port=24224)

 Then, please create the events like this.
-This will send the event to fluent, with tag 'app.follow' and the attributes 'from' and 'to'.
+This will send the event to fluentd, with tag 'app.follow' and the attributes 'from' and 'to'.

 .. code:: python